rikhuijzer/blog/posts/binary-regression-priors.md

 For the Bayesian regression we fit a model via Turing.jl.
 Now, we give the model information about the structure of the data as well as priors for the size of the coefficients.
 For demonstration purposes, I've set the priors to the correct values.
-This is reasonable since guessing a similar prior wouldn't be too difficult in an example like given here.
-Also, it is reasonable because the prior will be mostly overruled by the data.
+This is reasonable because I was wondering whether finding a good prior could have a positive effect on the model accuracy.

 ```julia:rescale
 # hideall